 They own and maintain nearly half a million homes (one in seven of all homes in London), run the libraries, deal with planning applications, and are responsible for waste collection and licensing the capital's pubs, clubs and restaurants.
-They repair and maintain 95 per cent of London's roads, deal with parking enforcement, and pay £260 million a year to allow a million older and disabled Londoners free travel on buses, tubes and trains.
+They repair and maintain 95 per cent of London's roads, deal with parking enforcement, and pay over £300 million a year to allow a million older and disabled Londoners free travel on buses, tubes and trains.
 They also deliver environmental services, including consumer protection, and many arts and leisure services.

 Each of the 32 London boroughs* are divided into wards.
 Each ward is usually represented by three elected councillors.
 Elections are held every four years.

 Unlike officers, who are paid employees of the council, councillors are not paid a salary.
 Councillors do, however, receive an allowance designed to recompense them for the work which they undertake.